All Episodes

 They already did.

-They already agreed to an omnibus spending bill that takes care of the funding of the government all the way through to September.
+They already agreed to an omnibus spending bill that takes care of the funding of the government all the way through September.

-What what what is there to do here?
+What is there to do here?

 Boehner's agreement to nudge his caucus rightward, especially on immigration, could cause headaches for Republican president.